|■_ Lighting design is practical, but it can also drive specific outcomes.|

 Believe it or not, you don’t just make that room brighter.
 You also create the conditions for how you’ll think and feel in that room—because lighting is one of the most critical, yet overlooked, aspects of a space’s design.

-Certain kinds of lighting design energize us, while others prepare our bodies for rest.
-Some elevate our mood, while others worsen it.
-And some kinds of light actually make us more creative and intelligent, while others restrict learning and performance.
+When it comes to education, certain kinds of school lighting will energize students, while others prepare their bodies for rest.
+Some elevate their mood, while others worsen it.
+And some kinds of light will actually make students more creative and intelligent, while others restrict learning and performance.

-For any space we design, we can’t discount the kinds of lighting that will support us best.
+For any space you design, consider the kinds of lighting that will support students best.

 How light works